manuelvanrijn/jquery-numeric_input/README.md

     decimal: ',',           // char to append when dot or comma is pressed
     leadingZeroCheck: true, // append a 0 when the first input is a comma or dot
     initialParse: true,     // parse the value on start to match the decimal option
-    parseOnBlur: true       // parse value when user lose focus on field }
+    parseOnBlur: true,      // parse value when user lose focus on field
+    allowNegative: false    // allow value to be negative (prepends a minus char) }
 ```